 “Get the quads, get the calves, get the IT bands and get the glutes,” suggest Sandra Gallagher-Mohler, CEO and run coach at IRunTons.
 “If you can get the big ones down and spend 5 minutes stretching, you will save yourself hours of pain and poor performance later.”

-WHAT YOU SHOULDN’T DO: FORGET TO EAT
+DON’T: FORGET TO EAT

 The time frame to replenish muscles after a run is short.
 Most often, runners tend to coast through that time frame without eating anything.